jaischeema/Twist/README.md

 # Twist Player

-Twist provides a full fledged music player functionality
+Twist provides a full fledged music player functionality. **This is still in alpha stage and is being actively developed.**

 ## Features